Antoine101/Dataquest-Projects/README.md

 **Keywords : Data Analysis, Data Visualisation, Marketing**

-Course : Python for Data Science - Fundamentals
-Step 1 of 8 : Python Introduction

 For this project, we pretend we're working as a data analyst for a company that builds Android and iOS mobile apps.
 We make our apps available on Google Play and the App Store.
 We only build apps that are free to download and install, and our main source of revenue consists of in-app ads.
 This means our revenue for any given app is mostly influenced by the number of users who use our app — the more users that see and engage with the ads, the better.